-The surface also play an important role in recombination.
+The surface also plays an important role in recombination.
 Typically the surfaces complicate the measurement of bulk lifetime.
-Recombination at the surfaces is typically described by a surface lifetime τs, which includes the fundamental decay mode but ignores higher decay modes. τs is function of the surface recombination velocities S1 and S2, the cell width W and the minority carrier diffusivity D. The precise solution is quite complicated but approximate solutions exist for special cases and are sufficiently accurate for most purposes 1.
+Recombination at the surfaces is typically described by a surface lifetime τs, which includes the fundamental decay mode but ignores higher decay modes. τs is a function of the surface recombination velocities S1 and S2, the cell width W and the minority carrier diffusivity D. The precise solution is quite complicated but approximate solutions exist for special cases and are sufficiently accurate for most purposes 1.

 The simplified formulas given below can be used for transient measurements when the effective lifetime is much greater than the transient surface lifetime ().
 The more exact expression 2 in transient measurements that works in all cases is:

-For quasi-steady-state measurements the formulas are accurate if .
+For quasi-steady-state measurements, the formulas are accurate if .